Frostielocks/Ivory-Academy/README.md

 ## Acknowledgments

 * [codeacademy](https://www.codecademy.com/): Used it's HTML/CSS tutorials as inspiration for the layout of the website.
-* Pictures/Links: Most of the used pictures/links were gotten through google.
-Credit goes to the owners of course.
+* Pictures/Links: Most of the used pictures/links were gotten through google, credit goes to the respective owners.